 Where?
 St Endellion Church, Port Isaac

 What?
-Returning for the sixth year, North Cornwall Book Festival offers something slightly different.
+Returning for the seventh year, North Cornwall Book Festival offers something slightly different.
 As an independent, locally-run literary festival, this largely unknown event may not pull some of the bigger names you’ve seen at the country’s larger literary celebrations, however, for what it lacks in size, it certainly makes up for in passion and authenticity.
 With an abundance of workshops, readings and performances on offer across the weekend, this is certainly not one to miss.

 Where to Stay: Fowey Hall – Fowey, Cornwall.
 High above the delightful, literary, waterside town of Fowey, which famously inspired author Daphne du Maurier, stands the handsome country house that was also said to be an inspiration for Toad Hall in Kenneth Grahame’s The Wind in the Willows.
 There are 36 rooms and suites, all different, all beautifully furnished with antiques and pretty fabrics; the oak-panelled dining room is the setting for delicious dinners, with special menus for children.
 But don’t think you have to have a family with you to come to Fowey Hall: cleverly, it’s a hotel that works just as well for couples.
 Doubles from £140.